 The NCBB, or National College Blood Bowl, is a group based off of NCAA college football in the US.
 We have a nine game regular season that culminates in an always exciting bowl week to cap off each campaign.
 In addition, we have rivalry games, various player awards, and a coach's poll so that you can vote for who you think should play for the title!
 If you're a college football fan, or just interested in a fun, fluffy group (we have a few Euro coaches as well), drop by #NCBB or simply pm any staff member.
 Be sure to look at our rules and history pages to find out how things work.

-The new season has begun!
-Out-of-Conference play starts things off, before moving to Conference play.
+The regular season is over!
+Now we'll have our voting, before moving on to our bowl games.
 The deadline for the week is

 -The league is based off of NCAA college football, and thus we try to emulate it as much as possible.
 We currently have conferences, rivalries, coach's polls, bowl games, award voting, an All-American team, graduation, and other fluffy aspects to represent this conenction.

 -We have nine game seasons, in addition to a possible bowl game at the end for those who qualify.
 Generally, new teams will be grouped together in a seperate conference for their first season as they gain the skills needed to compete.
 After that, they are promoted to the major conferences.
 Veteran NCBB programs will have both Conference and Out-of-Conference games each season, in order to foster long-term rivalries while also keeping things fresh.

 -Once the regular season is complete, we come up with a Final BCS Standings in order to pair up teams in our various bowl games.
 The Standings are formulated by four seperate polls, as will be explained further below.

 -After the bowl season is complete, new coaches are found, awards are voted on, players are reclassified, and any seniors are graduated from the team.

 The NCBB has several rules in place that help make college blood bowl a better experience for both fans and players alike.